-Retinal disorders are eye conditions that damage the light-sensitive tissue at the back of the eye, with key symptoms including floaters, flashes, and blurred vision, often requiring urgent medical attention.
+Retinal disorders are eye conditions that damage the light-sensitive tissue (RETINA)at the back of the eye.

 • Sudden or increasing number of floaters: Small specks or cobweb-like structures that appear to move across your vision.